ToniVrdoljak/car-CRUD-frontend/README.md

 # Running and building car CRUD frontend

-This project is the frontend part of the car CRUD app
+This project is the frontend part of the car CRUD app from the book "Hands-On Full Stack Development with Spring Boot 2.0 and React" by Juha Hinkula

 ## Installing and running the frontend locally for development and testing